VirgilSecurity/virgil-sdk-net/Docs/public-keys.md

 #### Publish a Virgil Card

-An Identity token which can be received [here](#identity-check) is used during the registration.
+An Identity token which can be received [here](#identity-check) is used during the confirmation.

 ```csharp
 var keyPair = CryptoHelper.GenerateKeyPair();